Kignof/JDR/tortle.md

 Tortles exhibit the same range of coloration and patterns found among turtles, and many tortles enjoy adorning their shells in distinctive ways.

 ### Ability Score Increase.
-Wisdom +2, and one other ability score of your choice increases by 1.
+your Wisdom score increases by 2, and one other ability score of your choice increases by 1.

 ### Creature Type.
 You are a Humanoid.